antonfirsov/docs/2018/09-Sept/v06-release-MLNET-Blog-Post.md

 ## Improvements to TensorFlow model scoring functionality

-In this release we've made it easier to use TensorFlow models in ML.NET.
+In this release, we've made it easier to use TensorFlow models in ML.NET.
 Using the [TensorFlow scoring transform](https://docs.microsoft.com/en-us/dotnet/api/microsoft.ml.transforms.tensorflowtransform?view=ml-dotnet) requires knowing which node of the model you want to retrieve results from, so we've added an API to discover the nodes in the TensorFlow model to help identify the input and output of a TensorFlow model.
 Example usage can be found [here](https://github.com/dotnet/machinelearning/blob/3cdd3c8b32705e91dcf46c429ee34196163af6da/src/Microsoft.ML.DnnAnalyzer/Microsoft.ML.DnnAnalyzer/DnnAnalyzer.cs).

 Additionally, previously in ML.NET 0.5 we only enabled using 'frozen' TensorFlow models.
 Now in ML.NET 0.6, TensorFlow models in the [saved model format](https://www.tensorflow.org/guide/saved_model#save_and_restore_models) can also be used.